awsdocs/nice-dcv-admin-guide/doc_source/security-authorization-file-create.md

 Specify the user name\.

 **Note**
 You can prefix the user name with `user:`\.

-**Note**
 Windows domain user names can include a domain name\.

 ```
 group_name=user_1, user:user_2, domain_name\user_3
 ```

 **To add an existing group to a group**
-Specify the group name prefixed with `group:`:
+Specify the group name prefixed with `group:`

 ```
 group_name=group:group_1, group:group_2
 ```

 **To add an operating system user group to a group**
-Specify the group's name prefixed with `osgroup:`:
+Specify the group's name prefixed with `osgroup:`

 ```
 group_name=osgroup:os_group_1, osgroup:os_group2